t3l3machus/PowerShell-Obfuscation-Bible/README.md

  ![bool]$null
  ![bool]$False
  [bool]"Any non empty string"
- [bool](-12354893)   # Boolean typecast of a negative number returns True [bool](12 + (3 * 6))
+ [bool](-12354893)   # Boolean typecast of a negative number [bool](12 + (3 * 6))
  !$False
  ```
- - Boolean type casting any class will return `True`:
+ - Boolean typecast of any class will return `True` as well:
  ```
  [bool][bool]
  [bool][char]